mwitte/TechDivision.Neos.Search/Documentation/HowTo.rst

 ------------

 This package and it's dependency the "TechDivision.Search" package are not added to packagist.org so far.
-So you have to edit the composer.json of your Neos instance in the base folder to add the needed repositories.
+So you have to add some repositories to the composer.json of your Neos base distribution(your Neos instance).

 Add the following repositories to repository section like below: